 is returned in case the value is not available.

-This method returns a Number
+This getter returns a Number

 event fires.